School of Communication & Journalism

 COMM 1000 PUBLIC SPEAKING (3) LEC.
 3. Oral communication theory and practice in a public speaking setting, with emphasis on content, organization, delivery, and adaptation to the audience.

 COMM 2010 COMMUNICATION IN SOCIETY (3) LEC.
-3. Theory underlying the construction of rhetorical messages as well as critical perspectives for the analysis of public discourse.
+3. Learn the foundations of critical thinking and audience analysis for message construction and consumption.
+Provides groundwork for intermediate and advanced courses.
 May count either COMM 2010 or COMM 2013.

 COMM 2400 INTRODUCTION TO WORKPLACE COMMUNICATION (3) LEC.
-3. Communication in modern organizations, emphasizing practice in areas such as interviewing, managing meeting, and conducting professional presentations.
+3. Learn the introductory principles of workplace communication, such as cultural awareness, collaboration, and professional interaction.
 May count either COMM 2400 or COMM 2403.

 COMM 2410 SMALL GROUP COMMUNICATION (3) LEC.
-3. Theory and practice of competent communication in task-oriented small group settings such as committees.
-Topics include roles, leadership, decision making, problem solving, and conflict management.
+3. Learn the key principles of small group communication, including leadership, active listening, and conflict management.
 May count either COMM 2410 or COMM 2413.

 COMM 3100 PROFESSIONAL PRESENTATIONS (3) LEC.
 3. Pr.
 COMM 1000 or COMM 1003.
-Refining the knowledge and skills necessary for communicating clearly and effectively in oral presentations.
+Learn advanced public speaking skills for effective presentations, such as analyzing audiences, stylistic adaptation, and delivery techniques.

 COMM 3300 COMMUNICATION AND CONFLICT (3) LEC.
-3. Enhance awareness of and develop skills in managing conflict processes in interpersonal relationships.
+3. Learn and increase mindfulness of important components of conflict in interpersonal relationships.
+Develop skills in managing conflict in personal and professional relationships.
 May count either COMM 3300 or COMM 3303.

 COMM 3450 INTERCULTURAL COMMUNICATION (3) LEC.
-3. Different types of problems encountered when communicating with different cultures.
+3. Learn skills that will prepare you to communicate across a variety of intercultural settings, both personal and professional.
+Develop an awareness of potential challenges and opportunities when communicating interculturally.
 May count either COMM 3450 or COMM 3453.

 COMM 3510 RESEARCH IN HUMAN COMMUNICATION (3) LEC.
 3. Pr.
 CMJN 2100 or CMJN 2103.
-Introduction to and application of quantitative and qualitative methods of communication research.
+Learn the ins and outs of research to better understand communication processes.
+Develop an understanding of qualitative methods such as in-depth interviews and quantitative methods such as surveys.
 May count either COMM 3510 or COMM 3513.

 COMM 3600 FOUNDATIONS OF RHETORIC AND SOCIAL INFLUENCE (3) LEC.
 3. Pr.
 CMJN 2100 or CMJN 2103.
-Rhetorical theory from its classical roots to contemporary thinkers.
-Relates rhetorical theory and analysis to understanding persuasive discourse in our society.
+Learn rhetorical theory and analysis to understand the creation and consumption of persuasive discourse in our society.
+Theories covered equip students to be more conscientious of public messages.
 May count either COMM 3600 or COMM 3603.

 COMM 3610 RESEARCH IN RHETORIC AND SOCIAL INFLUENCE (3) LEC.
 3. Pr.
 (CMJN 2100 or CMJN 2103).
-Exploration of how to perform a critical analysis of various rhetorical artifacts.
+Learn how to apply rhetorical theories of persuasion to better understand how to create and analyze messages in public forums.
 May count either COMM 3610 or COMM 3613.

 COMM 3700 ARGUMENTATION (3) LEC.
-3. Examination of the critical tools necessary to evaluate arguments in current public discourse.
+3. Learn the foundations of how argument works with a focus on how to create and evaluate persuasive arguments in a variety of contexts and for varied audiences.
 May count either COMM 3700 or COMM 3703.

 COMM 3800 FAMILY COMMUNICATION (3) LEC.
-3. Examines communication theory and research as applied to the family context (broadly defined).
+3. Learn the role communication plays in family relationships, including how to evaluate and manage healthy interactions among members.
 May count either COMM 3800 or COMM 3803.

 COMM 3970 SPECIAL TOPICS IN COMMUNICATION (3-6) LEC.
 Topics that range beyond what is covered in other courses within the COMM curriculum.
 Specific subject matter is left up to the individual instructor.
 Course may be repeated for a maximum of 6 credit hours.